datatrail-jhu/08_data/manuscript/02_csvfiles.md

 ### Excel files

-While csv files hold plain text as a series of values separated by commas, an Excel (or .xls or .xlsx) file holds information in a workbook that comprises both values and formatting (colors, conditonal formatting, font size, etc.).
+While csv files hold plain text as a series of values separated by commas, an Excel (or .xls or .xlsx) file holds information in a workbook that comprises both values and formatting (colors, conditional formatting, font size, etc.).
 In other words, an Excel file is a fancier csv file.
 While csv files can be read by many software, Excel files can only be viewed in very few software.
 Let's go back to the Google Sheet that we created and instead of downloading the file locally as csv, download it as *Microsoft Excel (.xlsx)*.

 ![Download as Excel file](images/02_csvfiles/02_data_csvfiles_08.png)